CatherineTrevor/gothenburg-netball/README.md

 The flag icons were sourced from [Flacticon](http://flaticon.com) and are also sourced on the site.

-### Color scheme:
+### Colour scheme:

-The principle colors selected are variants of blue and yellow, the reason being two-fold: they are the colors of the Swedish flag, and other netball clubs in Sweden have red and green as their team colors, so we needed something different.
-All color variants have been selected using
+The principle colours selected are variants of blue and yellow, the reason being two-fold: they are the colours of the Swedish flag, and other netball clubs in Sweden have red and green as their team colours, so we needed something different.
+All colour variants have been selected using
-[Coolors](https://coolors.co/) to compliment each other, and provide a feeling of safety and calm, as required in the strategy.
+[Coolors](https://coolors.co/) to compliment each other and provide a feeling of safety and calm, as required in the strategy.

 ![Color choices](assets/images/supporting-docs/color-codes.jpg)

 ### Favicon:

-I used the [basketball ball image from Font Awesome](https://fontawesome.com/icons/basketball-ball?style=solid) and used css styling to match the colors of the website as the favicon.
+I used the [basketball ball image from Font Awesome](https://fontawesome.com/icons/basketball-ball?style=solid) and used css styling to match the colours of the website as the favicon.

 # Technologies used